jorgeareyesjr/django-data-relay/README.md

 - Social Network platforms
 - Booking and Reservation systems

+> [!NOTE]
-> Note: Django is considered an opinionated framework, meaning it is intended to be used alongside a set of conventions and best practices to structure and standardize applications.
+> Django is considered an opinionated framework, meaning it promotes a set of conventions and best practices to help developers structure and standardize their applications efficiently.

 ## 🔧 Prerequisites